4.1 Jurisdiction

 Courses offered in one (1) term are typically weighted at 3.0 units, while courses offered over two (2) terms are typically weighted at 6.0 units.

 The majority of Commerce courses are term-length courses worth 3.0 units each.
-COMM 502 is worth 3.0 units and COMM 503 is worth 6.0 units.
 Courses offered in other faculties may vary in unit weight.

 Required Commerce courses must be taken at Queen's University.
-Typically, equivalent courses offered by other universities or other faculties at Queen’s will not satisfy Bachelor of Commerce degree requirements.
+Equivalent courses offered by other universities or other faculties at Queen’s will not satisfy Bachelor of Commerce degree requirements.

 Please note that 200-level and 600-level courses are not open to students registered in the Bachelor of Commerce Program.